hungrymonkey/hungrymonkey.github.io/_posts/2021-08-10-auction-crud-app-cloudflare-and-faunadb.markdown

 #### Language differences

-In the example below, I was attempted to iterate the dictionary with `keys()` but the compiler complained.
+In the example below, I attempted to iterate the dictionary with `keys()` but the compiler complained.
 I had to use `items()` instead.

 ```python
 #Uncaught (in response) TypeError: Cannot read property 'py_items' of undefined